 Productivity is just a few clicks away

 With productivity apps, getting all your ducks in a row – and then acting on them – takes just a few clicks.
-That’s true whether you’re looking to streamline your task management, appointment scheduling, or meetings.
+That’s true whether you’re looking to streamline your task management, appointment scheduling, or meetings in 2023.
 On the latter front, Fellow is a reliable productivity app for one-on-ones and ginormous company meetings alike.
 Fellow is more than a way to make meetings better – it’s a productivity app you’ll always keep at hand.